Requirements for articles

 4. In the text, the following “quotes” should be used; if there are double quotes, they should be written as follows: «“quotes”».
 In the text, one space should be used between words.
 Use a non-breaking space between the initials and the last name if necessary.

-6. Conclusions from the research should be included in the article.
+6. Conclusions from the research must be included in the article.
 If tasks have been defined, the number of conclusions should be proportional to the number of tasks.
-The conclusions present detailed specific summary based on the research findings.
+The conclusions present a detailed, specific summary based on the research findings.
 The conclusion provides an opportunity to demonstrate the significance of the discussed ideas and to direct the Reader’s and Reviewer’s attention to something new on this topic.
 This is also an opportunity to leave a positive impression and end the article on a high note.

-8. The article’s length is 25,000 - 30,000 characters with spaces (font 12) (main text excluding the list of references and abstract.
+8. The article’s length is 30,000–40,000 characters with spaces (font 12) (main text excluding the list of references and abstract).

 9. References – APA style (heading – TNR 12 pt.).